-- Currently defending multiple pharmaceutical companies in patent infringement suits.
+- Defending multiple pharmaceutical companies in patent infringement suits.

 - Represented a spinal implant manufacturer in a suit against a non-practicing entity, including by filing multiple inter partes review petitions.

-- Represented a scientific instruments manufacturer in a patent infringement suit against a competitor.
-The patents in the litigation related to elemental mass spectrometry.
+- Represented a scientific instruments manufacturer in a patent infringement suit relating to elemental mass spectrometry.

 - Represented a scientific instruments manufacturer in multiple interference proceedings relating to high pressure liquid chromatography.